Estimated reading time: 4 minutes

 Generally, Tibet is known as the Roof of the World.
 It is a vast land – over two-thirds of India and half the size of Austria, Denmark, France and Germany.

 High snow-capped mountain ranges and numerous lakes surround Tibet.
 It’s also the source of many great rivers such as the Yar Lung Tsangpo, also known as the Brahmaputra, Senge Khabab (Indus), Dri-Chu (Yangtze), Za chu (Mekong), Ma chu (Yellow), and Gyalmo Ngulchu (Salween) and many more.

 Moreover, covering an area of 2.5 million square kilometres, Tibet borders India, Nepal, Bhutan and Burma in the south, Turkistan in the Eastern and the north and China to the east.
-Therefore, Tibet contains the highest and a considerable strategic location in Central Asia.
+Therefore, Tibet has the highest strategic location in Central Asia.
 It’s also located in the Tibetan Plateau, where the highest Mountain, Everest, is on the southeast border of Nepal.

 On the other hand, Tibet is not only completely dry and barren – it has some extensive lands rich in woodlands.
 In addition, it has pasturelands suitable for animal farming and vast productive valleys.
 Moreover, it is rich in minerals and has integrated with flora and fauna.

 Culturally, it is a land saturated by its ancient Buddhist culture.
 Therefore, travellers will experience spiritualism during their journey.
 But they will also experience and see colourful cities, mysterious hidden valleys, isolated villages and monasteries, centuries-old caravan trails and spectacular and unspoiled mountain ranges.
 So, travelling to Tibet is a different experience, unlike other tourist destinations.